19hours/sg-statutes/Acts/Customs Act.md

 (a) of such an amount as the Minister may prescribe and the Minister may prescribe different rates for motor vehicles of different classes, categories or descriptions or motor vehicles used for different purposes;

-(b) chargeable by reference to such annual or half-yearly rate as the Minister may prescribe; and
+(b) chargeable by reference to such tax period as the Minister may prescribe; and

+[Act 29 of 2018 wef 18/02/2019]

 (c) payable in advance at such time and in such manner as the Minister may prescribe.